rahulvenugopal/haveyoumetrahul/public/about/index.md

 Hey, Hope you are having a good day.

 I am a `Cognitive Scientist` at the Centre for Consciousness Studies, NIMHANS, and an engineer-turned-neuroscientist.
-My research spans over a decade across `working memory` `neuromodulation` `meditation` and `sleep` research.
 I enjoy continuous learning in general, reading, good food, and traveling occasionally to observe the changes in the world.
 Recently, I have developed an interest in physical fitness and breath work.

-I am establishing a research niche **Sense of Self**, exploring how it emerges with a rich phenomenology and how it fragments in various states such as schizophrenia, autism, depression and lucid dreaming.
-This work integrates neuroscience, psychiatry, technology, and contemplative science to understand the shifts of selfhood and their impact on mental health.
+I am establishing a research niche around **Sense of Self**, exploring how it emerges with a rich phenomenology and how it fragments in various states such as schizophrenia, autism, depression, perceptual symptoms associated with some neurological conditions and lucid dreaming.
+This work integrates neuroscience, psychiatry, neurology, technology, and contemplative science to understand the shifts of selfhood and their impact on mental health.
 A whirlwind tour of my research so far can be found [here](https://rahulvenugopal.github.io/haveyoumetrahul/research/worksofar/).

-On a typical day, I spend half my time (I wish) on Sense of Self research.
+On a typical day, I spend half my time on Sense of Self research.
-The other half is spread across multiple cool projects happening at the [Centre for Consciousness Studies](https://www.ccsnimhans.com) mostly tackling technical, signal processing, statistical and other blocks scholars run into.
+The other half is spread across multiple cool projects happening at the [Centre for Consciousness Studies](https://www.ccsnimhans.com) mostly tackling conceptual, technical, signal processing, statistical and other blocks scholars run into.

 I also mentor and lead a handful of intern-led [projects](https://rahulvenugopal.github.io/haveyoumetrahul/research/interns/), where we play around with datasets exploring new methods and concepts.
 Ah, I love teaching.